Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

-Your 2011 taxes are due in just under three months.
-That also means that you have just under three months left to make any 2011 IRA contributions that you might have been putting off.
+Your 2016 taxes are due in just over three months.
+That also means that you have just over three months left to make any 2016 IRA contributions that you might have been putting off.

-Well, I’d like to encourage you to think twice about that stance and consider making a Roth IRA contribution.
-As I noted the other day, Roth IRA contributions can be withdrawn at any time and for any reason without penalty.
+Well, I’d like to encourage you to think twice about that stance and still consider making a Roth IRA contribution.
+As I’ve noted before, Roth IRA contributions can be withdrawn at any time and for any reason without penalty.
 And if you don’t believe little old me about this, you can check it out for yourself in IRS Publication 590.

-While I’m not crazy about this flexibility to the extent that it encourages (or at least allows) people to raid their retirement to buy shiny things, one huge benefit is that it gives you the flexibility to make a contribution even if you’re not sure you can afford it.
+Now, I’m not necessarily crazy about this flexibility, to the extent that it encourages (or at least allows) people to raid their retirement to buy shiny things.
+However, one huge benefit is that it gives you the flexibility to make a contribution, even if you’re not sure you can afford it.

 This flexibility is very valuable because you’re only allowed to contribute a limited amount to IRAs each year.
 In other words, if you fall behind on contributions now, you won’t be able to make up for it later when you can (hopefully) better afford it.